 It is also clearly an illusion that generates great profits, because these companies sell "whole-food" multivitamin products that deliver small doses of vitamins and minerals that all available published studies show to be too low to provide optimal health benefits.
 While they are using the same naturally-sourced vitamins and minerals as other companies, the products are disguised as being derived from organic whole foods.
-This is deceptive nonsense.
-Analysis shows that people are paying over $150 a pound for what are purported to be "organic whole foods" in tablets when they buy these products.
+This is nonsense.
+Analysis shows that people are paying over $200 a pound for what are purported to be "organic whole foods" in tablets when they buy these low-potency products.

 There has been another misunderstanding about iron, with some well-known nutritional "gurus," like Dr. Mercola and Dr. Andrew Weil, telling people that we shouldn't take iron, saying it is "toxic."

 For best long-term health, one should ask their doctor for a "ferritin" blood test to find out if you do or don't need to take supplemental iron.